Mk-Chan/WyldChess/README.md

 All binaries are 64-bit
 MacOS release is provided by Michael B

+#### WyldChess 1.5 and beyond

+There are 3 types of binaries available for Windows and GNU/Linux each:

+* `bmi`           : Compiled with the -mbmi -mbmi2 and -mpopcnt options.
+* `popcnt`        : Compiled with the -mpopcnt option.
+* `no extension`  : Basic compile.

 #### WyldChess 1.3 and beyond

 There are 2 types of binaries available for Windows and GNU/Linux each: